ginstrom/paladin-novel/manuscript/chapter-20.md

 "About you."
 The messenger's eyes were wide with something between awe and fear.
 "They've declared you either the greatest saint in a century or the most dangerous heretic since the Sundering Wars."

-"Which is it?"
+Gond’s lips thinned.
+Another bloody complication.
+"And the temples are offering a consensus on which I am?" he asked, his voice dry.

-"Both.
+"Both, it seems.
 The temples are splitting down the middle."

 ***